Post-High School Transition

 - The development of Employment and other post-school adult living objectives; and

 - If appropriate, acquisition of Daily Living Skills and provision of a Functional Vocational Evaluation.

-Assistive technology can apply to any or all of the above areas when determining the transition needs of graduating students.
+AT can apply to any or all of the above areas when determining the transition needs of graduating students.

 If it is determined that the AT used in high school should transition with the youth, the entities involved (i.e. LEA, DRS etc.) need to sign an Agreement for the Purchase/Sale or Statement Declining the Sale of AT Devices.
 Note: LEAs need to follow the district policy when the LEA will no longer be responsible for the equipment.